 Median LSAT: 167

 If your GPA and LSAT numbers fall within these ranges, you are likely a competitive applicant to UCLA law.
-Have both numbers above the median and you have very strong chances of getting in.
-Self-reported data from last year’s applicants to UCLA showed no outright rejections with an LSAT over a 168, so if you are looking to come close to assuring you get into UCLA, a 168 is the magic number.
-With a lower LSAT, your odds improve greatly if your GPA is above the median or better.
+With both numbers above the median, you have very strong chances of getting in.
+Self-reported data from last year’s applicants to UCLA showed no outright rejections with an LSAT over a 168 and GPA above 3.45, so if you are looking to come close to assuring you get into UCLA, 168 seems to be the magic number.
+With a lower LSAT score, your odds improve greatly if your GPA is above 3.8.

 The doors to UCLA law are not, however, barred just because your numbers are slightly below these 25th-75th ranges.
 UCLA, like other top schools, does not judge applicants based solely on numbers.
 Every year a considerable number of applicants with either one or both numbers below these 25th-75th percentile ranges will receive a fat envelope.
 If your numbers not quite up to par, craft a very good application and also consider retaking the LSAT.
 UCLA, like most schools in this range, puts little stock in your lower score so long as you boost it on a retake.
 Also read this post: GETTING INTO LAW SCHOOL WITH A LOW GPA.